Whoever controls the record

 How it works

-Five steps.
+Here is how it works.
 You change nothing about how you work.

 It runs silently in the background — a sealed record is created the moment any AI conversation occurs.
 You change nothing about how you work.
 If you ever need to prove what was said, the record already exists.